hehua04/hehua04/README.md

 I am a radio amateur and my callsign is BG2FZJ, 73.

-Other things can see at https://k2cho.me 。
+Other things can be seen at https://k2cho.me 。
 <!--
 **hehua04/hehua04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.